undertow515/123123/README.md

 ## 📄 License

 Please ensure compliance with data usage terms from respective organizations (KMA, K-water, USGS) when using this data for research or commercial purposes.

-## 🤝 Contributing

-Contributions to improve analysis methods or add new examples are welcome.
-Please ensure proper documentation and data source attribution.

-## 📧 Contact

-For questions regarding the analysis methods or data interpretation, please refer to the respective data provider's documentation or contact the repository maintainer.